“You can leave Hong Kong, but it will never leave you.” – Nury Vittachi

 While here, don’t miss a trip on the double-decker streetcar, the ‘Ding Ding’.
 It has been around since 1904 and you can take an enjoyable tour of the busy Hong Kong streets.

-5:00pm: Don’t ever leave Hong Kong without having the egg custard tarts at the famous Tai Cheong bakery.
+5:00pm: A Hong Kong family holiday is considered incomplete without having the egg custard tarts at the famous Tai Cheong bakery.
 You should also try out the very popular, local beverage of Hong Kong, the Milk Tea at Lan Fong Yuen.

 6:00pm: Check out Causeway Bay